 Left out of the starting side the role of a substitute is often an unwanted one within football, but many players have developed a reputation throughout the years of influencing games when coming off the bench.

-The Premier League has played host to some truly memorable ‘super subs’ in its history, and we’ve decided to celebrate some of the more successful members of the back-up brigade
+The Premier League has played host to some truly memorable ‘super subs’ in its history and we’ve decided to celebrate some of the very best members of the back-up brigade

 Here are five of the best ‘super subs’ in Premier League history:

 Ole Gunnar Solskjaer

 The original super sub when it comes Premier League poachers, Solskjaer developed a handy knack of scoring off the bench during a decade spent at Manchester United.